ferdmusic/audio-overlay/README.md

 ## 1. What it Does

 This app warns you in real time if your microphone input levels on Windows 11 are too high.
 You set the limits.
 You see warnings as a visual overlay on your screen's edge.
 You can also choose to hear a sound.
-We built this app to be fast and easy to maintain.
+This app is built to be fast and easy to maintain.

-Our main goal is to give you quick, clear, and light feedback on your input levels.
+A main goal is to give you quick, clear, and light feedback on your input levels.
 This helps you keep your audio quality high.
 The app is built to be stable and easy to update.

 **Who is this for?** If you make music, podcasts, or stream, and you use an audio interface (like a Focusrite Scarlett) on Windows 11, this app can help.
 It's for people who want a reliable way to monitor audio levels without slowing down their computer.